enkidevs/curriculum/sql/ddl/data-types/sql-numeric-data-types-3.md

 ### Date & Time

-In SQL there are multiple way in which you can store temporal values, depending on what needs to be stored.
+In SQL there are multiple ways in which you can store temporal values, depending on what needs to be stored.
 A list of the main temporal data types recognized by the ANSI Standard is presented below.

 - `DATE`
   - stores year, month and day